Research Projects

 I argue that the procreative asymmetry has plausible epistemic and prudential analogues concerning the acquisition of new beliefs and desires.
 I hypothesize that these could be instances of a more fundamental asymmetry in our value-based reasons.
 I provide a unified account that explains all three asymmetries together to support that hypothesis.

-Living Without Overall Betterness (Under Review)
+Living Without Overall Betterness (Under Review) (Manuscript Available Upon Request)

 In ethics, many find the following principle plausible: all else is equal, we ought to choose among our best options.
 This constrained maximizing principle is more modest and more appealing than an unconstrained maximizing principle endorsed by consequentialists.
 Moreover, it offers an appealing view about how value informs our moral judgments: in the absence of deontic violations or injustices, value is guiding.